 All artists who self-identify as “emerging” are invited to take part in these fun and stimulating evenings of conversation and community-building.
 It’s a great opportunity to connect, network, and share news in a casual and fun environment.

-The next Living Room, "Whose Show Is It, Anyway?" takes place on February 24, 2020.
-Join us for a special Living Room session as we sit down with 2019 Siminovitch Prize-winning theatre artist — and leader of Rumble’s 2020 Directors’ Lab — Maiko Yamamoto to talk about identifying the audiences for our work.
+"Whose Show Is It, Anyway?" took place on February 24, 2020, a discussion with 2019 Siminovitch Prize-winning theatre artist — and leader of Rumble’s 2020 Directors’ Lab — Maiko Yamamoto about identifying the audiences for our work.
 Who is your show made for?
 Who’s your audience?
 Local?
 National?
 International?
 What’s the difference anyway?
-Please join us for what’s sure to be an insightful and thought-provoking conversation.
-Learn more here.

 The first Living Room of the 2019-2020 season, "Identity Play ", was held October 7, 2019.
 Who are you?
 Who are we?
 Who’s behind the scenes?
 Does it matter?
 How do we demonstrate our positionality in the creation of art?
 Rumble AD Jiv Parasram co-hosted the evening with Chelsea Haberlin (AD of Neworld Theatre) and Emelia Symington Fedy (co-AD of The Chop).